Software Alternatives, Accelerators & Startups

 • Redirecting client to my server via a external server

 Hello, I have a Minecraft server running on a Rpi with Paper.
 It works great and I use it to play with some of my friends.
 However, the server's public IP address often changes, meaning that I have to give my friends the new IP address daily.
 Being a programmer, I feel this could be automated.
 I don't want to buy a domain, so I want to try and setup a system where the server sends Its IP to my PythonAnywhere...
-Source: 12 months ago
+Source: about 3 years ago

 • Question Gallery WebApp Django or Flask?